-- drillers must ensure a valid water supply work approval is held for the bore before commencing construction - drillers must comply with the conditions of the approval, including any conditions about where the bore can be located and any distance conditions set out in the relevant water sharing plan.
-You can review the relevant water sharing plans here.
+- drillers must ensure a valid water supply work approval is held for the bore before commencing construction - drillers must comply with the conditions of the approval, including any conditions about where the bore can be located and any distance conditions set out in the relevant water sharing plan, you can view these plans on this website.

 Drillers must provide details of any bores constructed in NSW.
-These details are to be provided via the manual Bore Construction Report (BCR), formally knowns as a Form A, can be found on our website.
-Please note the Drillers Portal is currently unable to be used by drillers from other states or territories.
+These details are to be provided via the manual Bore Construction Report (BCR), formally knowns as a Form A, found on our website.